pingcap/docs/data-migration/migrate-sql-file-tidb.md

 ## Step 1.
 Prepare SQL files

-Put all the SQL files in the same directory, like `/data/my_datasource/`.
+Put all the SQL files in the same directory, like `/data/my_datasource/` or `s3://my-bucket/sql-backup?region=us-west-2`.
 TiDB Lighting recursively searches for all `.sql` files in this directory and its subdirectories.

 ## Step 2.
 Define the target table schema

-Because SQL files do not contain schema information, before importing data into TiDB, you need to create the target table schema.
-You can create the target table schema by either of the following two methods:
+To import data to TiDB, you need to create the target table schema for SQL files.
+If you use Dumpling to export data, the table schema file is automatically exported.
+For the data exported in other ways, you  can create the table schema in one of the following methods:

 * **Method 1**: create the target table schema using TiDB Lightning.